Week 1- Starting School

 Remember, math should be done for 10 minutes.

-Wednesday- A. 3 Count using stickers- up to three
+Wednesday- A. 3 Count pictures – up to 3

-A.4 Count on ten frames- up to three
+A. 6 Count on ten frames – up to 3

 Optional math extension: Count small objects with your child.
 Have them move each object as it is counted.
 Have them count as high as they can.
 Some ideas for objects are cereal, pennies, tiny toys (Shopkins or Hot Wheels or LEGO pieces or whatever your child has a bunch of).